- Coach and Assist Coach Volunteer Registration and Forms

 - You must take the courses appropriate to the level of training your division requires. ergo, U10 coach must have U10 certification.
 Plan for any certification needs using http://clinics.ayso26.org

 - You can obtain your equipment from the locker.
 See http://equipment.ayso26.org

 - Make sure you have one, and only one, assigned Team Manager.
-If you have more than one, contact them to determine which one you will keep.
+If you have more than one, remove all but one.

 - Login, then click on Coach in the left menu, and review your team information.
 You will see your co-coaching team members your players, and their parents.
-The practice and game schedule may not be filled in yet, but it will be filled in.
+The practice and game schedule may not be filled in yet, but it will be filled in soon.

 - Refer to Team Administration for detailed instructions.
 It can also be reached using the menu, Coach / Team Administration